vygr/ChrysaLisp/docs/MACROS.md

 This redefines the `(defun)` and `(defmethod)` macros to collect timing information.
-Your function and method existing functionality is not effected but supllimented with wrapper code that builds and maintains the profiling information.
+Your function and method existing functionality is not effected but supplemented with wrapper code that builds and maintains the profiling information.

 ```file